feiwu77777/ekona/docs/project_planning/features_description.md

 - `app/api/blog-posts/route.ts` - Blog posts API

 ### 4.2 References and Image Metadata
+**What it does:** Stores metadata for research references and images used in blog posts, including URLs, attribution information, and relevance scores.
+Enables tracking and management of sources and visual content.

 **Database Files:**
 - `supabase_SQL/references_and_images_schema.sql` - References and image metadata tables schema
 - `supabase_SQL/database.types.ts` - Updated TypeScript types for references and images